pauloAlba/pauloAlba/README.md

 <!-- - 🔥 Web Developer & Instructor focused on helping people start programming -->

-- 🔭 I’m currently found for a job!
+- 🔭 I'm looking for a job

 - 👨‍💻 All of my projects are available at [github](https://github.com/pauloAlba)